Inés Weinberg de Roca

 DJH: Some radio people, I think.

-Yes, and radio people and (_), and it was a case of freedom of expression and free speech against the incitement to form a genocide, and the fine line with a lot of intervention from, fo-, from NGOs especially from the U.S. who thought that freedom of speech is über alles, the important thing.
+Yes, and radio people and (_), and it was a case of freedom of expression and free speech against the incitement to commit genocide, and the fine line with a lot of intervention from, fo-, from NGOs especially from the U.S. who thought that freedom of speech is über alles, the important thing.
 And, and I think it was a great judgment and a great appeal chamber judgment.

 DJH: It was a balancing of the, of the interest, would you say that?